vespertilian/IANA-Timezone-JSON-Generator-and-Importer/README.md

 Generate timezone JSON files using Handlebar templates.

-This allows you to quickly and easily format the data to look exactly how you want it to.
+This allows you to quickly and easily format the data exactly how you want it to.

 Please feel free to share your TZ shape by adding your own template via a pull request.

 *Run: `ts-node src/create-tz-data-from-templates.ts`*

 #### From this

+*./templates/all-fields.hbs*

 ```handlebars
 {{!-- handlebars inline partial --}}